 In the first stanza of ‘Terence, This is Stupid Stuff’ the speaker, a friend of Terence, tells the poet that his writing is just not as good as it could be.
 He’s unhappy with the poetry that Terence has been writing as well as the way Terence treats his body with drink and poor food choices.

-The liens of this stanza make clear that the speaker does not like the way Terence writes or what he writes about.
+The lines of this stanza make clear that the speaker does not like the way Terence writes or what he writes about.
 His poetry is dark and depressing, something that the speaker says “gives a chap a belly-ache”.
 The poems are “Moping melancholy mad,” a wonderful example of alliteration.
 The speaker would rather his friend come and “pipe a tune to dance to” and be cheerful.

 Why, if ’tis dancing you would be,